tscott-00/phogroup.github.io/cdse/layerwise_training.md

 * Physics reinforced adaptive neural network (PRANN): Combining sparse noisy measurement data with incomplete/approximate physics.
 * Adaptive learning for inverse problems.

 Further, we have also compared our proposed approach with other state of the art layerwise training methods.
-Figure 1 shows such a comparison for the clasiification task and also shows a layerwise training curve for a regression task.
+Figure 2 shows such a comparison for the clasification task and also shows a layerwise training curve for a regression task.